-I had all of my students choose one of the illustrations as the basis of a story.
-I photocopied the picture for each one so they could easily refer to it while writing.
+Each of my students choose one of the illustrations as the basis of a story.
+I photocopied the pictures they selected so they could easily refer to it while writing.
 My students came up with some wonderfully creative stories!
 I honestly wish I had kept copies of a few of them.

 I was so glad to see The Mysteries of Harris Burdick back in print and getting lots of activity in bookstores.

 This is a wonderful book for older elementary students.
-It would also be fun for younger children to just discuss the illustrations and make up stories without writing them down.
+It would also be fun for younger children to simply discuss the illustrations and make up stories without writing them down.
 Or, if younger children are very engaged with the experience, someone else could write the story as the child dictates.